sscotti/dicom-mcp/README.md

 <https://www.mcpjam.com/>

-The `dicom-mcp` server enables AI assistants to query, read, and move data on DICOM servers (PACS, VNA, etc.), Orthanc in this setup.
+The `dicom-mcp` server enables AI assistants (like OpenAI ChatGPT) to query, read, and move data on DICOM servers (PACS, VNA, etc.), with Orthanc as the reference implementation.

 ```text
 ---------------------------------------------------------------------